 Generally speaking, old trucks are easier to restore than old cars.
-They're simpler in design, have less parts, and since most manufacturers kept truck models the same for many years, parts are cheaper and easier to find.
+They're simpler in design, have less parts, and since most manufacturers kept truck models the same for many years, parts are usually cheaper and easier to find.
 They also have less costly trim pieces, particularly chrome.

 2WD vs 4WD

 Four-wheel-drive trucks have advantages, like driving in snow and going off-road.
 But most of the time it's not needed, and 4WD trucks do require more maintenance.
-They also give worse gas mileage, and in some cases a worse ride.
+They also give worse gas mileage, and in most cases a worse ride.
 On the plus side, they generally have a higher resale value.

 Ford F-Series (1953-1956)

-Certainly one of the most popular classic American trucks continues to be the second-generation Ford F-Series pickup series.
+One of the most popular classic American trucks continues to be the second-generation Ford F-Series pickup series.
 After 60 years, you still see them on the road.
 These are perfect candidates for a driver-quality restoration.

 MINUS: Finished versions are pricey, but unrestored examples are still out there.
 Although project-quality trucks are affordable, consider the amount of work you'll need to put into a 60+ year-old truck.
 Virtually everything will need to be gone over; suspension, brakes, drivetrain, just to get it road-worthy.

 The Task Force series of trucks was quite a departure from Chevrolet's existing line of pickups.
 Smooth, rounded sheet-metal replaced the old pontoon-style fenders.
 Large wrap-around windshield glass offered better visibility and gave a more contemporary look.
 And under the hood, Chevy's potent small-block V8 was available.

 PLUS: Easy to work on, full-frame vehicle, swap in whatever motor you like, 12-volt electrics.
 These trucks have lasted over 60 years, and with today's coatings and rust-preventatives, they can last another 60 years.